 For a more gastronomic sensibility, Terroirs-Uzès, located right on the central square where the market is situated, is run by Belgian/Swedish Tom Graisse, and also carries a range of artisanal products in the adjacent épicerie.
 The large terrace is the perfect spot to enjoy some caviar d’aubergine and a glass of local white wine.
 Other good options are the restaurant at hotel La Maison d’Uzès, La Galinette in Saint-Maximin-la-Sainte-Baume or Le Comptoir du 7.

-if you’re travelling with a group, Mas de Marechal is a beautifully restored 5 bedroom farmhouse and barn (with 5 bathrooms!), with swimming pool that will cater for all your needs.
+If you’re travelling with a group, we recommend this beautifully restored 5 bedroom farmhouse and barn (with 5 bathrooms!), with swimming pool that will cater for all your needs.
 Situated just out of Uzès in the charming village of Vers-Pont-du-Gard, it’s close to the bridge and surrounded by lovely countryside, a short drive or ramble to the local attractions.
-Vivienne and her staff are very knowledgable about the local area and can arrange private chefs, babysitters, cleaning and even someone to stock your fridge with local delicacies before arrival!
+Vivienne and her staff are very knowledgeable about the local area and can arrange private chefs, babysitters, cleaning and even someone to stock your fridge with local delicacies before arrival!

 5 Place aux Herbes, Uzès